 - Registered?: other

-Border Jack Breed Profile
+Border Jack Dog Breed Information

 The Border Jack is a cross between a Border Collie and a Jack Russell Terrier.
 Although they can take on any combination of traits from their parents, a Border Jack tends to be a highly energetic and intelligent dog with a bold, playful personality.
 Although they are not recognized by the American Kennel Club, they are recognized by the Dog Registry of America.